subsquid-quests/network-test-one-uniform-load-squid/README.md

    ```

 4. Register your future gateway and get CU for 100 tSQD on it using [this page](https://app.subsquid.io/profile/gateways/add?testnet).
 Tips:
-   - Gateway registration and staking are two separate actions.
+   - Gateway registration and tSQD locking are two separate actions.
 Do not forget to do both.
    - Make sure that you lock your tSQD for at least five hours.
 On Arbitrum Sepolia that's roughly 1500 (L1) blocks.
    - Leave the "Publicly available" switch disabled.